Outdoor Odysseys

 These are not the times for crossing fields and the like with footwear that you might like to keep in a respectable state.
 Aside from formal wear, this also includes anything that I might use for hiking overseas.
 Meindl boots are the mainstay there, so I also have a pair of Scarpa Ranger II Activ GTX boots that I do not mind covering with mud.

-These replaced a pair of Berghaus boots that frankly were too big for me and even hurt my feet enough for their becoming a charity shop donation.
+In the autumn of 2022, these replaced a pair of Berghaus boots that frankly were far too big for me and even hurt my feet enough for their becoming a charity shop donation.
 The Scarpa boots fit better, though going a European size down might not do any harm either.
-So far, even they have gone overseas, even if that might change if they start to look too muddy.
+So far, even they have gone overseas, although that might change if they start to look too muddy.

 Combining old ways around Barmouth